 Set Up an Office on a Stair Landing

-Put an awkward landing space at the turn of a stairwell or top of a staircase to work by situating a desk there.
-Just select a slim setup (better yet, custom-build a desk one to spec) so that the "office" is narrow enough that it's not in the way for anyone trying to pass by.
+Put an awkward landing space at the turn of a stairwell or top of a staircase to work by situating an office desk there.
+Just select a slim setup (better yet, custom-build a desk to spec) so that the "office" is narrow enough that it's not in the way for anyone trying to pass by.

 Create a Kitchen Command Center

 The kitchen is where all the action happens, so if you're the cubicle type, this arrangement may not work for you.
-But if you're a good multi-tasker—or need an afternoon homework station—this is where it's at.
-This kitchen office utilizes dead space across near the fridge, and provides plenty of room to spread out.
-The chalkboard paint on the wall complements the playful, modern aesthetic.
+But if you're a good multitasker—or need an office space that does double duty as an afternoon homework station—this is where it's at.
+This kitchen office takes over a small amount of unused floor space, and utilizes one wall for vertical storage.
+Adding chalkboard paint would complement the playful modern aesthetic.

-Love the corner spot in the office?
-There's a certain advantage in camping out on the periphery of the room: an optimal vantage point, for one, and more privacy.
-When doing a walk-through of your house, consider any unused nook as a potential home for your office—whether or not it's in a common area.
+Love a corner office?
+There's a certain advantage in camping out on the periphery of the room: an optimal vantage point—particularly if you're keeping an eye on the kids as you work—and more privacy.
+When doing a walk-through of your house, consider any unused nook as a potential home for your office—whether it's in a common area or even a mudroom.

 Set Up Shop Under the Stairs

 If you're blessed with more closet space than you need, consider converting a spare into a cozy office.
-After clearing it out, add shelving (like this elfa system from The Container Store) and task lighting, then settle in with a supportive chair.
-Remove the closet door to have it be an extension of the home, or keep it to close when it's time to call it a night—the choice is yours.
+After clearing it out, add shelving (like this Elfa system from The Container Store) and task lighting, then settle in with a supportive desk chair.
+Remove the closet door to have it be an extension of the home, or keep the door so you can close it when it's time to call it a night—the choice is yours.